MPasadu/Xamarin_Notebook/README.md

 # Xamarin_Notebook

 ## Description
 Showcasing advanced coding in a simple notebook cross-platform app in Xamarin.Forms.
+This app was originally created for my girlfriend who likes to cut out cooking recipes and collect bookmarks to online recipes.
+Finding a specific recipe was tedious, so I created this app.
+Now she takes pictures (no more cutting), and copies the recipes from the internet into the app.
+The search function allows her to find recipes easier.
+This app may be extended whenever she finds bugs or there are ideas for additional features.

 #### Technologies used: